How to improve Mountain Biking endurance? (Guide)

 3. Experiment with zooming in and out

-As a result, when Alexi Grewal became the first American to win gold in a road race at the 1984 Olympic Games, he ascribed his success to the tactic initially developed by US cycling expert Ian Jackson.
+As a result, when Alexi Grewal became the first American to win gold in a road race at the 1984 Olympic Games, he ascribed his success to the tactic that was initially developed by US cycling expert Ian Jackson.
 As Jackson previously described, it works by emphasising the out-breath.
 ‘Instead of merely sucking in air and letting it out, try pushing the air out then letting it back in,’ he said.

 How many days a week should I mountain bike?